 No, R Types can also bill quarterly.

 R Types are most commonly used in federally owned space.
 In leased space, the lessor typically has separate metering capabilities for utilities, making an N Type the more appropriate choice.

 Severable Services & Nonseverable Services

-No, severable.
-One cannot mix severable and nonseverable items on an RWA.
-If a service is a one-time repair, then it would be nonseverable.
+No, severable, but if a service is a one-time repair, then it would be nonseverable.

 Yes, but the period of performance cannot exceed 12 months for annually funded RWAs in accordance with 41 U.S.C. § 3902.

 Overtime utilities are severable because a benefit is received each time the overtime utilities are used.

 Estimated overtime utilities are recurring, whereas overtime utilities that are separately billed to PBS or separately metered are nonrecurring (the costs can be specifically identified).